-How Scent Marketing Is Enhancing Gyms, Spas & Fitness Center Brands
+How Scent Marketing Enhances Gyms, Spas & Fitness Centers

 The health and wellness industry is big business.
 Gyms, spas and fitness centers are everywhere.
 They come in all sizes and shapes and range from mega chains with hundreds of locations, small mom-and-pop shops, fitness centers in apartment complexes, hotels and offices, and even wellness centers in hospitals.
 Some are more appealing to the rich while others seek out the more budget-conscious consumer.
 The options are many and the profits enormous.